abdulrahmanahme/Currency-App/README.md

 # How to run the app
 - Clone the project
 - get packages
+- how to input the data you should enter it like this
+- start date 2020-01-01
+- end date 2020-01-04
+- you should enter the currency base like this
+- from USD to EUR to get the data
+- and wait for the data to lood

 # How to run testing
 - go to file test and open repository file and run test file